Best diving in Thailand - top 8 - Bluewater Dive Travel

 Calm waters, good visibility, and good to see whale sharks

-Being a very popular holiday destination and more crowded than some other locations in Thailand, scuba diving in Koh Samui seems less appealing to many divers.
-Nevertheless, it offers beautiful dive sites not to miss and offers many day trips to enjoy them.
-Some of the best dive sites in Thailand, like the Sail Rock, are very closely located to Koh Samui.
-Whale sharks are often spotted when scuba diving around Koh Samui.
-You can also see many barracudas, turtles, jackfish, and various nudibranch and shrimp for macro lovers.
-Additionally, the diving conditions around the dive destination are great throughout the year, with calm waters and generally good visibility.
+Some of the best dive sites in Thailand, like Sail Rock, are very close to Koh Samui.
+A highlight of diving around Koh Samui is the chance to spot whale sharks.
+You can also see many barracudas, turtles, jackfish, and various nudibranchs and shrimp for macro lovers.
+Additionally, the diving conditions in the Gulf of Thailand are great throughout the year, with calm waters and generally good visibility.

-Shark Point - If you love sharks, then this is the spot for you!
+If you love sharks, then this is the spot for you!
 Located about a 90-minute boat ride away from Phuket, the dive site is home to many leopard and bamboo sharks.
-Besides great shark diving, there are lots of other marine life to see like moray eels, seahorses, snake-eels, mantis shrimp, and more.
-Plus, the dive site has three main pinnacles covered with both, soft & hard coral and anemones
+Besides great shark diving, there are lots of other marine life to see, like moray eels, seahorses, snake eels, mantis shrimp, and more.
+Plus, the dive site has three main pinnacles covered with soft and hard coral and anemones

-Anemone Reef - Like the name says it, you can expect to dive past beautiful blue and green colored anemones.
+As the name says, you can expect to dive past beautiful blue and green colored anemones.
 As part of a marine sanctuary, Anemone Reefs' marine life is very colorful.
-The site itself lies near to Shark Point, which is why you can encounter reef sharks and leopards sharks at the dive site.
-Besides the sharks, you can spot some turtles, giant moray eels, lionfish and even some seahorses, nudibranch and porcelain crabs for macro lovers.
+The site itself lies near Shark Point, which is why you can encounter reef sharks and leopard sharks at the dive site.
+Besides the sharks, you can spot some turtles, giant moray eels, lionfish, and even some seahorses, nudibranchs, and porcelain crabs for macro lovers.
 Along the anemones, you can see some beautiful soft pink and purple corals.

 Check out our guide to diving Alor's Anemone Valley.

-Richelieu Rock - The dive site is located between Surin & Similan Islands and is the best place to see schools of barracudas, much tropical fish, whale sharks, and manta rays.
+The dive site is located between Surin & Similan Islands and is the best place to see schools of barracudas, many tropical fish, whale sharks, and manta rays.
 Because of nutrient full planktons, there is a high chance to scuba dive with whale sharks.
 The dive site is a horseshoe-shaped rock covered with soft corals, anemones, sea fans, and sponges.
-The dive spot attracts lots of marine life and you may see cuttlefish, seahorses, pipefish, just to name a few.
+The dive spot attracts lots of marine life, and you may see cuttlefish, seahorses, and pipefish, just to name a few.

-Sail Rock - Another popular dive site in Koh Tao with a rock wall drop.
+Another popular dive site in Koh Tao with a rock wall drop.
 Being further from the main island and away from the masses, it attracts abundant marine life.
-Batfish, soldierfish, crabs, giant groupers, giant moray eels, blue spotted trout, nudibranch are just a few examples of marine life you might see.
-What is special about this dive site, is that you can actually dive inside a rock!
-There is an interesting swim-through called the chimney, which is very fun to dive but it is more suitable for experienced divers, who have good buoyancy control.
+Batfish, soldierfish, crabs, giant groupers, giant moray eels, blue spotted trout, and nudibranchs are just a few examples of marine life you might see.
+What is special about this dive site is that you can actually dive inside a rock!
+There is an interesting swim-through called the chimney, which is very fun to dive, but it is more suitable for experienced divers, who have good buoyancy control.

-HTMS Sattakut wreck - Laying at a depth of 100ft (30m), this wreck is surrounded by colorful marine life and is considered to be one of the best wrecks in Thailand.
-It has three canon guns, cabins, and rooms to explore and to see its many resident fish.
-You can spot groupers, snappers, sweetlips barracudas, blennies, moray eels, butterflyfish, and more.
+Laying at a depth of 100ft (30m), this wreck is surrounded by colorful marine life and is considered one of Thailand's best wrecks.
+It has three canons, cabins, and rooms to explore and to see its many resident fish.
+You can spot groupers, snappers, sweetlips, barracudas, blennies, moray eels, butterflyfish, and more.

 best diving in thailand